dougeby/IntuneDocs/intune-azure/configure-devices/what-is.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

 Use the Microsoft Intune **Device Configuration** workload to manage settings and features on all of the devices you manage.

+When you open this workload, you'll see the following options:

+- **Overview** - This page gives you status and reports that help you monitor device configurations that you have assigned to users and devices.
+- **Manage Profiles** - This section is where you'll go to create device configuration profiles.
+You can find a list below of all the profile types you can create.
+- **Setup Certificate Authority** - This workflow walks you though the steps required to configure certificates.
+You'll need to do this if you want to work with Intune certificate profiles.
+For more information, see []()

 You can manage the following capabilities on your devices:

 ## Device restrictions
 Description